vuestorefront/vue-storefront/packages/core/docs/advanced/logging.md

 }]
 ```

-If not explicitely changed, logging level depends on current environment variable `NODE_ENV`:
+If not explicitly changed, logging level depends on current environment variable `NODE_ENV`:

 - `development` or `dev` defaults to `warn`,
 - `production` or `prod` defaults to `error`,
 - `test` defaults to `none`,
 - any other defaults to `warn`

-## Writing custom Loggers
+## Writing custom loggers

-By default we're printing all the events happening in the app in the console  but you can easily write a new Logger and use a third-party library (like `consola`) or pass the logs to external service like `Sentry.io`
+By default we're printing all the events happening in the app in the console  but you can easily write a new logger and use a third-party library (like `consola`) or pass the logs to external service like `Sentry.io`

-To override the default Logger simply pass a function to the `logger.customLogger` property of `@vue-storefront/nuxt` module.
+To override the default logger simply pass a function to the `logger.customLogger` property of `@vue-storefront/nuxt` module.
 This function returns the logger object and as an argument, you have access to the `verbosity` level.

 If you are using our nuxt module, setting up the logger is much simpler.
 All you have to do is just provide the configuration to the module: